shribadiger/bazelbuild/README.md

 * **Speedup Build and Test:** It has very good features for rebuilding the application in optimized way with local and distributed cache technique.
 Optimized dependency analysis and concurrent execution of builds.
 These feature boost the regular builds and provides the build results in well defined time.
 * **Multiple Language and Multi Platfrom Support:** It can build the Java, Go,C++ and many more languages in different platform like Windows,Linux and Mac
 * **Scalable**: Bazel helps you scale your organization, codebase, and continuous integration solution.
 It handles codebases of any size, in multiple repositories or a huge monorepo.

+### Advantages from bazel in modern build process
+1) The build is competely depend on the input which is provided.
+Your input can decide which part of code need to rebuild and produce constant output.
+2)